AdobeDocs/analytics-platform.en/help/content-analytics/content-analytics.md

 >[!NOTE]
 >
 >If you have licensed the Privacy and Security Shield add-on, be aware that (any data generated from) experiences and assets, subject to Content Analytics, are not covered by DULE labeling or Customer Managed Keys.
->

->[!NOTE]
->
->Content Analytics [sends additional events](config/datacollection.md#content-analytics-event) that most likely affect any bounce rate definition that is based on the number of events in a session or a page.
+Also, Content Analytics is not HIPAA-Ready.
 >

 >[!MORELIKETHIS]
 >